knapply/tweetio/README.md

 them in search engine databases like Elasticsearch, but it’s (unfortunately) possible that you’ll need to work with data dumps.

-I’ve encountered two flavors of these schema (that may be in .gzip files or ZIP archives):

-1.  .jsonl: newline-delimited JSON
-2.  .json: the complete contents of a database dump packed in a JSON array

 This has three unfortunate consequences:

-1. Packages that were purpose-built to work directly with `{rtweet}`’s data frames can’t play along with your data.
+1. Routines that were purpose-built to work directly with `{rtweet}`’s data frames can’t play along with your data.
 2. You’re going to waste most of your time (and memory) getting data into R that you’re not going to use.